naupaka/esa_vegan/README.md

 ### Downloading code/data from this repository
 If you're already familiar with `Git`, then simply clone this repo.
 If you're not familiar with Git, simply hit the **Download ZIP** button on the right side of this page.
 If you're not sure where to save it, just download and unzip to your Desktop.

 *Please wait until Saturday afternoon to this so you are able to download the latest changes.
-Otherwise do another git pull or replace your donwloaded copy with a newer one.*
+Otherwise do another git pull or replace your downloaded copy with a newer one.*

 If you're having any trouble with these steps please drop us an [email](mailto:naupaka@gmail.com).
 We'll also strive to have local copies if you forget to install any of these tools.